ev34j/ev34j-mindstorm-tutorial/README.md

 ls
 ```

-# Create a bootable image for your EV3
+# Create a bootable image for the EV3

 These steps summarize [these instructions](http://www.ev3dev.org/docs/getting-started/):